 - The Board of Directors of LWVNC has agreed to support HB200 & SB209, a pair of identical companion bills that would mandate nonpartisan redistricting in North Carolina, effective 2021.
 LWVNC's Fair Elections Action Team will provide leadership in education and advocacy about this bill.
 Read more.

 If HB200 & SB209 are not signed into law during in this legislative session, the LWVNC Fair Elections League Action Team will explore and evaluate possible alternatives to those two companion bills that might, perhaps, more adequately serve our diverse populations.

 Subsequently, the North Carolina Republican legislators appealed this order of the federal judges to the US Supreme Court.
-This case is pending.
+See update on US Supreme Court action above.

 - On January 10, 2017, the US Supreme Court blocked the November 2016 order of the federal judges.
 This ruling puts everything on hold while the Supreme Court considers the appeal (of whether the district court was correct to order special elections for 2017).

 Duke Conference on "Redistricting Reform: Mapping our Future."
 Summary of the meeting by League member Markie Davis.